Vulnerabilities#

 When a vulnerability is detected, the action fails and reports the vulnerabilities found in the codebase.
 Following that, these vulnerabilities are reported as draft security advisories in the repository’s Security tab.
 Maintainers are then responsible for reviewing the advisories and deciding whether to address them or not.
 These advisories are monitored by the PyAnsys Core team and are escalated internally if they represent a roadblock for usage.

-Repositories should also have a process in place to handle vulnerabilities that are reported by users or
+Repositories should also have a process in place to handle vulnerabilities that are reported by

-other developers.
+users or other developers.
 For that purpose, a SECURITY.md

-file should be created in the root of the repository.
+file should be created in the root

-This file should contain information on how to report vulnerabilities and the process for handling them.
+of the repository.
+This file should contain information on how to report vulnerabilities and the

 Here is an example of a SECURITY.md